BioGO-BRIC/HBG1-2---ONT-analysis/README.md

 Date of last update: 30 July 2025

 📄 License

-MIT License – free to use, adapt, and cite.
-Please acknowledge the original author in any derivative work.
+This project is licensed under the [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+You are free to copy, modify, distribute and use the code, even for commercial purposes, without asking permission.

+Citation or acknowledgment of the original author is appreciated.

 ---